Shakespeare Unlimited: Episode 1

-David Schalkwyk is Professor of English at the University of Cape Town and, beginning in 2009, has served as Director of Research at the Folger Shakespeare Library and editor of Shakespeare Quarterly.
+David Schalkwyk is professor of English at the University of Cape Town and, beginning in 2009, served as director of research at the Folger Shakespeare Library and editor of Shakespeare Quarterly.
 He is also the author of Speech and Performance in Shakespeare’s Sonnets, Plays, Literature and the Touch of the Real, and Shakespeare, Love and Service.
 His most recent book, Hamlet’s Dreams: The Robben Island Shakespeare, was published in February 2013.

 Next: Actresses on Shakespeare

 MICHAEL WITMORE: From the Folger Shakespeare Library, this is Shakespeare Unlimited.
 I’m Michael Witmore, the Folger’s director.

 In many English-speaking countries around the world, Shakespeare is a legacy of British colonialism, and it’s often fascinating to see how Shakespeare’s works reverberate in these cultures so far and so different from his home.
 Sometimes, Shakespeare appears in places you would absolutely not expect.
 That’s the story we’re going to hear in this podcast.
 We call it, "Cowards Die Many Times before Their Deaths; The Valiant Never Taste of Death but Once."